 You can search for all the different offers, or look through the categories.
 You can look at all the offers near to where you are.
 However, it’s easy to scroll through the categories to see what discounts are there.

 When you’ve found what you’re after, click “claim offer”.
 It will then appear in the “my offers” tab in your app with instructions on how to use it and how to redeem the offer.

 You’re able to take a look at all the offers before joining via the app.

 How much does Kids Pass cost?

-You’ll get 30 days to use Kids Pass, and can make your money back easily!
+You’ll get a huge 45 days to use Kids Pass, and can make your money back easily!